-Not only has Razer upgraded the internals of this year’s Razer Blade Pro 17, but it’s also given the design a refresh as well.
+Not only has Razer upgraded the internals of this edition of Razer Blade Pro 17, but it’s also given the design a refresh as well.
 These changes should hopefully result in an even more desirable laptop for both gaming and working on.

 Of course, one thing hasn’t changed – and that’s the eye-watering high price.